theeugenechong/tp/docs/DeveloperGuide.md

 1. Adding a post
    1. Ensure that you are logged in to cOOPer.
    2. Enter `post add hello world`.<br>
-      **Expected output**: A box with the content you just entered as confirmation
+      **Expected output**: A box with the post you just added is shown as confirmation.
 2. Commenting a post
    1. Ensure that you are logged in to cOOPer.
    2. Ensure you have added at least 1 post
    3. Enter `post comment hello world 2 /on 1`. <br>
-      **Expected output**: A box with the post and your comment you just entered as confirmation
+      **Expected output**: A box with the post and your comment you just entered is shown as confirmation.
 3. Deleting a post
    1. Ensure that you are logged in to cOOPer.
    2. Ensure you have added at least 1 post
    3. Enter `post delete 1`. <br>
-      Expected output: A box with the post you just deleted as confirmation
+      Expected output: A box with the post you just deleted is shown as confirmation.
 4. Listing all posts
    1. Ensure that you are logged in to cOOPer.
    2. Ensure you have added at least 1 post
    3. Enter `post list all`.<br>
-      **Expected output**: A box containing all posts and comments you have entered so far
+      **Expected output**: A box containing all posts and comments you have entered so far is shown.

 [⬆️ Back to top](#whats-in-this-developer-guide)